Riddim/adblock-Spotify/README.md

 Block ads on the spotify client.

 ###WINDOWS
-Run the batch file once.
+Run the batch file once as administrator.

 ###LINUX
 Run the shell file once.
+(will ask for sudo password, so current user needs sudo rights)